Trump Selects Brooke Rollins to Lead Agriculture Department

 USDA May Be Key to Healthy Objective

-A USDA webpage states that the agency “provide[s] leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy, the best available science, and effective management.”
+A USDA webpage states that the agency “[provides] leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy, the best available science, and effective management.”

 The agency has responsibilities ranging from food safety and agricultural export policy to animal welfare and nutrition labeling.

-Trump’s concern with the United States’ agricultural trade deficit could impact the USDA, given the Foreign Agricultural Service’s critical role in that area.
+Trump’s concern with the United States’ agricultural trade deficit could affect the USDA, given the Foreign Agricultural Service’s critical role in that area.
 The president-elect’s Agenda47 also touches on the link between diet and chronic illness, suggesting that nutritional policy or other matters related to farming and the food supply may be up for debate.

 “USDA, unfortunately, has been captured by the big agricultural interests,” Kennedy said in a 2023 video.